bluetoother/ble-shepherd/README.md

 *************************************************
 <a name="API_list"></a>
 ###.list([addrs])
-List records of all Peripheral Devices managed by central.
+List records of joined Peripheral Devices managed by central.

 **Arguments**